GRAP-UdL-AT/ak_acquisition_system/README.md

 | [server_rest_api/](https://github.com/GRAP-UdL-AT/ak_acquisition_system/tree/main/server_rest_api) | The server acts as an intermediary in the management of messages between remote clients and the management <br> console, and stores information about of the instructions sent and received.
 It uses SQLite database. |

+## 4. Development tools
-## Supplementary materials
+### 4.1 Supplementary materials
+Documents and explanations accompanying AK_ACQS.

 | Folder                    | Description                                                                                                |
 |---------------------------|------------------------------------------------------------------------------------------------------------|
 | [REST API test/]https://github.com/GRAP-UdL-AT/ak_acquisition_system/tree/main/server_rest_api/docs| Explanations about testing REST API.     |

-## Package distribution format
+### 4.2 Package distribution format

-Explain about packages distribution.
+Distribution of AK_ACQS components.

 | Package type | Package |  Url |  Description |
 |--------------|---------|------|------|
 | Virtual environment          | N/A    | N/A | All components of this software run in separate virtual environments. |

+## 4.3 Supported operating systems

 The following table shows each component of AK_ACQS and the operating systems on which they have been tested.